 Why would we deny you certainties when it comes to free puppies?
-The simple fact is that, while it is possible to locate and bring home free puppies that cost you nothing up front — from a classified ad in the newspaper or on Craigslist (which, in most cases, is not a recommended means of finding a puppy — more on that later), for instance — there are always costs associated with pet ownership.
-Whether the friend you seek is a cute puppy, lizard, fish or dwarf hamster, any pet you adopt has needs, and providing for them always incurs costs, both financial and otherwise.
+The simple fact is that, while it is possible to locate and bring home free puppies that cost you nothing upfront — there are always costs associated with pet ownership.
+Whether the friend you seek is a cute puppy, lizard, fish, or dwarf hamster, any pet you adopt has needs and providing for them always incurs costs, both financial and otherwise.
 For puppy ownership, you can expect to lay out money on:

 There are other costs, some of which are not strictly financial in nature, tied to adopting a new puppy.
 These include investing the time, effort, and patience required for:

 First, we should investigate what motivates people to go in search of free puppies.
 Is it the initial investment that drives people to inquire about free puppies or cheap puppies or low-cost puppy adoptions?
 Is it the assumption that getting a dog involves a major one-time price tag that can potentially run into hundreds, even thousands of dollars?

 The popular or highly visible dog breeds that we see participating in televised dog shows, commercials, television, or movies drive these notions.
 This is reinforced by the strange notion that purebred dogs are somehow superior to mixed breeds, mutts, dogs with previous owners, shelter or rescue dogs, or the idea that adopting a puppy is a better or more authentic experience than an adult or senior dog.
 None of these assumptions are quantifiably or objectively true.